Fabien Delahaye embarque Pierre Leboucher sur le Class40 LEGALLAIS pour une saison 2025 en double

 Skipper

-Born in Rouen on 7 July 1984, Fabien discovered sailing at the age of 9 in Ouistreham, in Normandy.
-Initially drawn to Olympic sailing, where he joined the French youth 470 team, he then opted for ocean racing.
-He spent 6 seasons on the demanding Figaro2 one-design circuit from 2009 to 2014, where he won a French Champion title and several podium places, including second place in the demanding “Solitaire du Figaro” race in 2011.
+Born in Rouen on 7 July 1984, Fabien discovered sailing at the age of 9 in Ouistreham, Normandy.
+Initially attracted to Olympic sailing, where he joined the French youth 470 team, he then opted for ocean racing.
+He spent 6 seasons on the demanding Figaro2 one-design circuit from 2009 to 2014, where he won a French Championship title and a number of podium finishes, including second place in the demanding Solitaire du Figaro in 2011.

-In 2013, he won the Transat Jacques Vabre alongside Sébastien Rogues in a Class40.
-Two years later, he became a coach and joined Jean-Pierre Dick’s team on the “Saint-Michel Virbac” foil boat IMOCA, where he was responsible for performance.
-The same year, Fabien took part alongside Jean-Pierre Dick in the Transat Jacques Vabre and then accompanied him to the Vendée Globe.
+In 2013, he won the Transat Jacques Vabre alongside Sébastien Rogues in Class40.
+Two years later, he became a coach and joined Jean-Pierre Dick’s team on the IMOCA foiling boat Saint-Michel Virbac, in charge of performance.
+That same year, Fabien sailed alongside Jean-Pierre Dick in the Transat Jacques Vabre, before accompanying him in the Vendée Globe.

-Fabien then left for 2 years on the mythical Ocean Race (formerly Volvo Ocean Race) with the Dongfeng team, as a sailor and responsible for the performance unit.
+Fabien then spent 2 years in the legendary The Ocean Race (formerly the Volvo Ocean Race) with the Dongfeng team, as a sailor and head of the performance unit.
 A race of excellence that he won!
-In 2019, Fabien returned to the Figaro circuit with his new Figaro3 one-design foil boat.
-He spent three seasons racing single-handed and achieved podium places in the French Elite Championship and 5th and 6th places in the renowned “Solitaire du Figaro” race.
-At the same time, Fabien secured 2nd place on the podium in the Transat Jacques Vabre Class40 race with Sam Goodchild in 2019.
-His talent led him to share cockpits with some of the biggest names in ocean racing: Charles Caudrelier, Yoann Richomme, Paul Meilhat and Armel Le Cléac’h.
+In 2019, Fabien returns to the Figaro circuit with his new one-design hydrofoil Figaro3.
+He sailed for three seasons single-handed, claiming podium finishes in the French Elite Championship and 5th and 6th places in the famous Solitaire du Figaro.
+At the same time, Fabien finished on the 2nd step of the podium in the Class40 Transat Jacques Vabre with Sam Goodchild in 2019.
+His talent will lead him to share cockpits with some of the biggest names in ocean racing.

 LECHARTIER Henri